mehtajaghvi/usb-development-board/doc/getting_started.rst

  - Depending on your need(jumper version to remove 5 seconds delay).
    More about this as we proceed.

+To upload bootloader you need avrdude.if you don't have avrdude then do sudo apt-get install avrdude ,this will install avrdude in your system.Or otherwise you can also use avrdude binary already available in `Digispark Arduino IDE <http://digistump.com/wiki/digispark/tutorials/connecting>`_.You will find the avrdude binary in DigisparkArduino-Linux32/Digispark-Arduino-1.0.4/hardware/tools folder.

+./avrdude -C ./avrdude.conf -v -v -v -v -pattiny85 -cusbasp -Pusb -U flash:w:micronucleus-1.04.hex:i

 **Upload the BOOTLOADER**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~